graphile/crystal/packages/graphile-build/README.md

 consistency.

-Graphile Build has strong built-in support for [DataPlanner](../dataplanner/README.md) so you can make an exceptionally performant auto-generated (or generator-assisted) GraphQL API.
+Graphile Build has strong built-in support for [Grafast](../grafast/README.md) so you can make an exceptionally performant auto-generated (or generator-assisted) GraphQL API.

-[PostGraphile](https://github.com/graphile/postgraphile) uses Graphile Build and DataPlanner to produce an extremely high performance standards-compliant GraphQL API with minimal fuss.
+[PostGraphile](https://github.com/graphile/postgraphile) uses Graphile Build and Grafast to produce an extremely high performance standards-compliant GraphQL API with minimal fuss.
 The separate [`graphile-build-pg` module](../graphile-build-pg/README.md) contains the plugins that are specific to PostgreSQL support (`graphile-build` itself does